UCLALibrary/LBS/README.md

 ## Reports and Email

 To test email functionality as a developer:
-- There are placeholders in `.docker-compose_django.env`.
+- There are placeholders in `.docker compose_django.env`.
 This file is under version control; do not edit to set local values.
-- Instead, create/edit `.docker-compose_secrets.env` and assign values there.
+- Instead, create/edit `.docker compose_secrets.env` and assign values there.
 This file is loaded after other env files, so variables set here override all others:
 ```
 DJANGO_EMAIL_SMTP_SERVER=your_smtp_server
 DJANGO_EMAIL_SMTP_PORT=your_smtp_port